spywhere/vscode-guides/README.md

 - Color and style customizations
 - Hide on selection

-If you just want simple indentation guides, Guides kindly recommended that you use built-in indentation guides instead.
+If you just want simple indentation guides, Guides kindly recommends that you use the built-in indentation guides instead.

 ### How it works?
-Simply install the extension, Guides should do it job right away (after restart)!
+Simply install the extension and reload, Guides should do its job right away!

 **Note** that all guide lines only show when the text is exceeding the limit due to the extension API limitation.